seanmooretechwriter/dsa-study-group/wdsa-08-27-23-bfs.md

 **Weekly Problem**

 This week's topic is Breadth-First Search.

+ - BFS explores nodes in layers, starting from the initial node and moving outward to its neighbors before visiting their neighbors.
+ - It uses a queue data structure to maintain the order of nodes to be visited.
+ - BFS guarantees the shortest path to a target node in an unweighted graph.
+ - BFS is complete, meaning it will find a target node if it exists in the graph.
+ - It can be used to determine connected components in an undirected graph.
+ - BFS is less memory-efficient than Depth-First Search (DFS) due to the need to store all neighboring nodes in the queue.
+ - It's commonly used in algorithms related to graphs, such as finding the shortest path or traversing a tree or graph level by level.
+ - BFS can be implemented iteratively or recursively, with the iterative approach being more common.
+ - It's a foundational algorithm in computer science and forms the basis for more advanced graph algorithms.

 One of the less difficult LeetCode problems that is best solved using BFS is associated with finding the minimum depth of a binary tree.

 Minimum Depth of Binary Tree (LC #111)